-Volatile organic compounds which includes formaldehyde, that are gaseous at room temperature that can cause headaches, nausea, dizziness and drowsiness.
+Volatile organic compounds which include formaldehyde, that are gaseous at room temperature that can cause headaches, nausea, dizziness and drowsiness.

 - Radon gas, which causes lung cancer.

-- Lead .
+- Lead.
 When ingested, lead accumulates in the body, and has toxic effects on the nervous system, cognitive development and blood production.
-Continual exposure at low levels has been shown to cause mental retardation and behavioral problems in children.
+Continual exposure at low levels has been shown to cause mental retardation and behavioural problems in children.
 General found in old lead paint or old lead water supply pipework in dwellings constructed before 1970.

-- Biocides are chemical used to treat timber and mold treatment growth in buildings.
+- Biocides are a chemical used to treat timber and mold treatment growth in buildings.